Downtown Shakopee Tour #2

 Please pre-register with Shakopee Parks and Recreation at the Shakopee Community Center or online through Shakopee Parks and Recreation.

-Shakopee Heritage Society president David R. Schleper presents information on some of the people buried in Valley Cemetery.
+Shakopee Heritage Society president David R. Schleper presents information on some of the people buried in the Calvary Cemetery.
 The event requires walking, so participants are encouraged to wear comfortable shoes and to bring a chair to sit in during the presentation.

 No pre-registration required.